This blog post contains affiliate links to resources I thought you might find helpful, at no extra cost to you. All opinions are my own.

 - When you spend a lot of time in stuffy hospital beds, feeling refreshed can really make your day.
 A goodie bag with (free) samples of body care products will surely come in handy.
 Think of travel-sized body lotion, perfume samples and lip balm to combat the dry hospital air.

-- Create a modern day mixed-tape!
-You can make a CD with soothing songs or compose a cheerful playlist on Spotify.
+- Create a modern day mixed-tapec, by composing a cheerful playlist on Spotify.

 - Indulge your sick loved one with the essentials for ‘Stylish Pajama Days‘: a kimono or luxurious bath robe, comfy slippers and fashionable pajamas.

 - Consider including gadgets that will make daily life more comfortable.
-Depending on the specific situation and illness, you could add practical items like a cute pill box, a beautiful colostomy bag cover or a BPA-free water bottle to your gift basket.
+Depending on the specific situation and illness, you could add practical items like a cute pill box, a beautiful colostomy bag cover or a stainless steel travel mug to your gift basket.

 - If your friend will be homebound for a long time, help them bust the boredom with “entertainment-on-demand” presents like a subscription to Netflix or gift cards for iTunes and Amazon.